ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 ## Anything else? {#anything-else}

-Like everything on ethereum.org, the style guide is an open-source work-in-progress with room for improvement.
-If there is anything you think should be added to improve this document please [edit it on GitHub](https://github.com/ethereum/ethereum-org-website/blob/dev/src/content/contributing/style-guide/index.md).
+Like all content on ethereum.org, this style guide is an open-source work-in-progress with room for improvement.
+If there is anything you think should be added to improve this document please [suggest an edit on GitHub](https://github.com/ethereum/ethereum-org-website/blob/dev/src/content/contributing/style-guide/index.md).